Entry Level SEO Tips

 Look for Broken Links to Repair

-Broken links can be a good source of backlinks as well – you can check sites that you think would be interested in linking to your content (using the aforementioned method of scanning the backlinks that others in your industry or niche have already earned) and use tools like a Google Chrome extension called “Check My Links” to check them for broken links that you could potentially replace with links to your site.
+Broken links can be a good source of backlinks as well – you can check sites that you think would be interested in linking to your content (using the aforementioned method of scanning the backlinks that others in your industry or niche have already earned) and use tools like a Google Chrome extension called “Check My Links” to check them for an error page or link issues that you could potentially replace with links to your site.

-If you’re using Ahrefs for broken link building, here’s a quick video on broken link building and tips on outreach.
+If you’re using Ahrefs for broken link building opportunities, here’s a quick video on broken link building strategies and tips on outreach emails and how to find email addresses of content creators.

 Then you can reach out to the owner or editors of those sites and introduce yourself and offer your site as a potential replacement.